CookieMonsterTeam/CookieMonster/README.md

 * Purple : (upgrades) This item has a worse BCI than any building
 * Gray : (upgrades) This item has not been calculated and/or cannot be calculated due to no definitive worth.

-Note : For this index, **lower is better**, meaning a building with a BCI of 1 is more interesting that one with a BCI of 3.
+Note : For this index, **lower is better**, meaning a building with a BCI of 1 is more interesting than one with a BCI of 3.

 ## What it doesn't do